Learn more about the IVF process and what to expect from this assisted reproductive technology used to treat infertility.

 The Centers for Disease Control and Prevention and the Society for Assisted Reproductive Technology provide information online about U.S. clinics' individual pregnancy and live birth rates.

-When choosing an in vitro fertilization (IVF) clinic, keep in mind that a clinic's success rate depends on many factors, such as patients' ages and medical issues, as well as the clinic's treatment population and treatment approaches.
+A clinic's success rate depends on many factors.
+These include patients' ages and medical issues, as well as the clinic's treatment population and treatment approaches.
 Ask for detailed information about the costs associated with each step of the procedure.

 Before beginning a cycle of IVF using your own eggs and sperm, you and your partner will likely need various screenings, including: